JulienRioux/Redux/README.md

 # simpleRedux

-Here is a vanillaJS implementation of a Redux simplified version
+Here is some simple implementation of a Redux.